-Devices other than personal computers, such as mobile phones, tablets, wearable devices and other internetenabled mobile devices, are used increasingly in China and in overseas markets, and have surpassed personal computers as the primary means to access the Internet in the key Chinese markets in which we operate.
+Devices other than personal computers, such as mobile phones, tablets, wearable devices and other internet-enabled mobile devices, are used increasingly in China and in overseas markets, and have surpassed personal computers as the primary means to access the Internet in the key Chinese markets in which we operate.
 We believe that, for our business to be successful, we will need to design, develop, promote and operate new products and applications that will be popular with such devices.
 The design and development of new products and applications may not be successful.
-We may encounter difficulties with the installation of such new products and applications for mobile devices, and such products and applications may not function smoothly.
-As new devices are released or updated, we may encounter problems in developing and upgrading our products or applications for use on mobile devices and we may need to devote significant resources to the creation, support, and maintenance of such products or applications for mobile devices.
+We may encounter difficulties with the installation of such new products and applications for mobile devices, and such products or applications for use on mobile devices and we may need to devote significant resources to the creation, support, and maintenance of such products or applications for mobile devices.